Skip to content

 Key Findings

-• LoRA is flat near initialization: Since \(V=0\) is a stationary point, standard initialization (\(B=0\)) traps the model in a low-gradient region, requiring a large initial learning rate to "escape," explaining why \(\eta^{adapt}/\eta^{adapt2}/\eta^{norm}\) start high and then decrease for stable training.
+• LoRA is Flat Near Initialization: Since \(V=0\) is a stationary point, standard initialization (\(B=0\)) traps the model in a low-gradient region, requiring a large initial LR to "escape," explaining why high initial values in \(\eta^{adapt}/\eta^{adapt2}/\eta^{norm}\) followed by decay stabilize training.

-• Position dependence is unique to LoRA: Standard GD convergence rate does not depend on parameter norm, but LoRA's \(V\) factor causes slowdown far from the origin and acceleration near it—this directly reflects how low-rank reparameterization alters the loss landscape geometry.
+• Position Dependence is Unique to LoRA: Standard GD convergence rates do not depend on parameter norms, but LoRA decelerates far from the origin and accelerates close to it due to the \(V\) factor—a direct manifestation of how low-rank re-parameterization reshapes the loss landscape geometry.

 Highlights & Insights

-• Unifying Burer-Monteiro perspective: The authors also prove that for general Lipschitz smooth functions, gradient descent on Burer-Monteiro form \(\min_V f(VV^T)\) converges to stationary points, embedding LoRA convergence theory into the broader low-rank parameterization optimization framework.
+• Unification via Burer-Monteiro Perspective: The authors also prove that for general Lipschitz smooth functions, gradient descent on the Burer-Monteiro form \(\min_V f(VV^T)\) converges to a stationary point, embedding LoRA theory into the broader framework of low-rank parameterization optimization.

-• \(O(1/\log T)\) "position-dependent slowdown" is intrinsic to LoRA: This is not a loose proof, but reflects the actual behavior dictated by LoRA's geometry, and the corresponding slowdown is observed in experiments.
+• \(O(1/\log T)\) "Position-Dependent Deceleration" is Intrinsic: This is not due to a loose proof but reflects actual behavior induced by LoRA’s geometric structure, as observed in experiments.

 Limitations & Future Work

-• Covers only deterministic gradient descent: Actual LoRA training uses SGD (mini-batches); stochastic noise requires additional tools such as fourth-moment bounds for extension, which the authors explicitly leave for future work.
+• Covers only Deterministic GD: Actual LoRA uses SGD (stochastic batches).
+Generalizing to stochastic noise requires additional tools like four-moment bounds, which the authors leave for future work.

-• No analysis for convex/strongly convex cases: Classical GD achieves \(O(1/T)\) or \(O((1-\mu/L)^T)\) rates under convexity/strong convexity, but LoRA reparameterization destroys original convexity, so whether faster rates are possible remains unclear.
+• No Analysis of Convex/Strongly Convex Cases: Classic GD has \(O(1/T)\) or \(O((1-\mu/L)^T)\) rates under convexity; LoRA re-parameterization destroys original convexity, and whether faster convergence exists remains unclear.

-• No lower bound for \(O(1/\log T)\): The authors do not prove this rate is tight—it may be faster in practice; the theory only provides an upper bound.
+• Lack of Lower Bound for \(O(1/\log T)\): The authors did not prove that this rate is tight—it could potentially be faster; the theory currently provides only an upper bound.

-• Does not cover common variants (QLoRA, ReLoRA, LoRA+): Theoretical analysis of these variants is not included, and is left for future work.
+• Exclusion of Common Variants (QLoRA, ReLoRA, LoRA+): Theoretical analysis of these variants is not covered.

-• vs Jiang 2024 / Ghiasvand 2025: Both assume uniformly bounded \(A, B\) norms, essentially forcing Lipschitzness; proofs use no new techniques.
-This work removes this assumption and provides a proof that directly addresses the non-Lipschitz challenge.
+• vs Jiang 2024 / Ghiasvand 2025: Both assume uniform bounds on \(A, B\) norms, essentially forcing Lipschitzness; this paper removes this assumption with a novel proof for non-Lipschitz challenges.

-• vs NTK-type analyses (Jang 2024, Hayou 2024): Only provide asymptotic properties in the infinite-width limit; this work gives non-asymptotic rates for finite models.
+• vs NTK-like Analysis (Jang 2024, Hayou 2024): These provide only asymptotic properties in infinite-width limits, whereas this work provides non-asymptotic rates for finite models.

-• vs RAC-LoRA / Bernoulli-LoRA: These variants update only one adapter to maintain Lipschitz smoothness, not corresponding to actual LoRA; this work directly analyzes original synchronous LoRA.
+• vs RAC-LoRA / Bernoulli-LoRA: These variants update only one adapter to maintain Lipschitz smoothness and do not match actual LoRA; this paper analyzes original synchronous LoRA directly.

-• vs GaLore / RSO / LDAdam: These are LoRA-like low-rank memory optimization methods with different update rules; this work proves results for LoRA itself, but provides a similar analysis paradigm.
+• vs GaLore / RSO / LDAdam: These are LoRA-like low-rank memory optimizers with different update rules; this work proves results for LoRA itself but provides a similar analytical paradigm.

-• vs General Burer-Monteiro Theory: This work's proof also covers convergence of gradient descent on BM parameterizations, connecting with BM optimization and semidefinite programming literature.
+• vs General Burer-Monteiro Theory: This paper's proof covers GD convergence for BM parameterization, bridging to the BM optimization and semidefinite programming literature.

-• vs LoRA+ (Hayou 2024): LoRA+ proposes different learning rates for \(A, B\); this work's position-dependent learning rate is an independent idea, and the two can be combined.
+• vs LoRA+ (Hayou 2024): LoRA+ proposes different learning rates for \(A\) and \(B\); the position-dependent LR in this work is an independent strategy, and the two could be combined.

 Rating

-• Writing Quality: ⭐⭐⭐⭐⭐ Clear three-step proof structure, each step well-motivated, smooth transition from theory to experiment.
+• Writing Quality: ⭐⭐⭐⭐⭐ Clear three-step proof structure with well-explained motivations and natural transitions from theory to experiments.

-• Value: ⭐⭐⭐⭐ High theoretical value (clean answer for LoRA convergence), moderate practical value (three learning rate schemes worth trying in real fine-tuning).
+• Value: ⭐⭐⭐⭐ High theoretical value (clean answer for LoRA convergence); moderate practical value (adaptive LR schemes are worth testing in real fine-tuning).